Hanbin District

 Hanbin District (汉滨区 (漢濱區, Hànbīn Qū)) is a district of the City of Ankang in Shaanxi Province, China and the seat of the city's government.
 It has a population of 886,393 as of 2019 and an area of 3,645.91 km2.
 With forests covering 68.8% of its land, the district abounds in natural resources and remains a popular destination of tourism in Shaanxi.

 Between the Qinling and the Daba Mountains, Hanbin District is centrally located in Ankang, bordering the counties Ningshan, Hanyin, and Ziyang on the west, Langao and Pingli on the south, Xunyang on the east, and Zhen'an on the north.
 Three expressways (G65, G7011, and G4213), three railways (Yangpingguan-Ankang, Xiangyang-Chongqing, Xi'an-Ankang) and an airport make Hanbin a transportation hub in the Shaannan (陕南) region.

 Human settlement in what is called Hanbin District today dates back to the Neolithic period over 7,000 years ago.
 In 312 BC, a Xicheng County (西城縣) was instituted by the Qin state (秦國) here, marking the beginning of the area's countyhood.
 From the 4th century BC to the late 20th century, it was a county under various dynasties and regimes, until being established as a county-level city in 1988, and finally became a district of the prefectural City of Ankang in 2000.

 Administrative divisions

-As 2019, Hanbin District is divided to 4 subdistricts and 24 towns.
+As of 2019, Hanbin District is divided to 4 subdistricts and 24 towns.